Boris-Barboris/AtmosphereAutopilot/README.md

 ## Mouse Director
 Mouse Director (MD) is declarative autopilot, crafted with idea to let the user to define desired airspeed direction with camera position.
 Autopilot then tries to comply with this surface-relative velocity setpoint.
 MD is inherently-linear, so only relatively small angles of attack are allowed.
 All AoA and G moderations are forcefully turned on during it's work.

 MD uses "Acceleration controller", wich uses two AoA controllers: pitch "AoA controller" and yaw "Sideslip controller", and "Roll ang vel controller" for roll.
-Currently, planar asymmetry of a plane is not taken into account (sideslip noise is still too noticeble in zero-lift convergence problem), Sideslip is always at zero setpoint.
-If your craft requires nonzero sideslip to fly straight, MD is not a very good solution right now, use FbW in the rocket mode.
+Currently, planar asymmetry of a plane is not taken into account (sideslip noise is still too noticeable in zero-lift convergence problem), sideslip is always at zero setpoint.
+If your craft requires nonzero sideslip to fly straight, MD is not a very good solution right now, use FbW in the _rocket mode_.

 Short GUI description:
 * _strength_ - default value 0.95.
 Measure of agressiveness of acceleration output of MD.
 Precise control multiplies output acceleration by the factor of 0.4.